michaelgeers6/personal-website/content/authors/hertwig/_index.md

 superuser: true

 # Role/position/tagline
-role: Max Planck Institute for Human Development <br> Center for Adaptive Rationality
+role: Center for Adaptive Rationality, Max Planck Institute for Human Development

 # Organizations/Affiliations to show in About widget
 organizations: